qctrl/.github/profile/README.md

 ### Join us

 Want to help?
 Check out our [open positions](https://q-ctrl.com/careers), and if you don't see what you're looking for, just [get in touch](https://q-ctrl.com/contact).
-We have offices in Sydney 🇦🇺, Los Angeles 🇺🇸, Berlin 🇩🇪, and the UK 🇬🇧, and we're always looking for people as excited as we are about building the quantum future.
+We have offices in Sydney 🇦🇺, Los Angeles 🇺🇸, Berlin 🇩🇪, and London 🇬🇧, and we're always looking for people as excited as we are about building the quantum future.

 [**Join the team**](https://q-ctrl.com/careers)